ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-2.md

 No. Because the sleeping giant has woken up.

 In Part III, we look at the technology that fixes this.
-We look at how Bitcoin—the only chain that actually matters for long-term value—combined with European sovereignty, is about to change the world.
+We look at how Bitcoin - the only chain that actually matters for long-term value - combined with European sovereignty, is about to change the world.